Skuzee/ESS-Adapter/README.md

 ## Community
 Join our [Ocarina of Time Speedrunning Discord](https://discord.gg/EYU785K) to chat and ask any questions: Contact Angst#4857 in the #adapters-and-inputdisplays channel.

-## Changelog - Top = New

-- Adjusted yoshi story button map
-- made menu timing adjustable in MENU_BUTTON_TIMEOUT (prevents accidental button spamming in menu.)
-- Fixed an oopies bug with indicatorLights func.

-- Updated readme
-- Removed 3 useless ess setting
-- Changed factory defaults: OOT, ESS ON, Input display ON
-- Read delay always on when OOT is selected.
-OFF for other games.
-- Renamed 'simple' map to 'generic' map
-- Made settings numbers human readable with defines.
-0 = GAME_OOT, etc.
-- Tidy up comments. :3
-- Changing game now defaults ess map to ON (no ess for generic map).

-- man so much I lost track.

-- added single menu navigation with n64 or gc controller
-- added hotkey to reset n64 controller connection to access settings menu
-- factory settings burn to eeprom and load on start.
-- factory setting reset.
-- added indicator lights for optional game/ess indication.
-- fixed bug: loss of serial connection would fill serial buffer and halt program. added a "tryPrint" that only prints to the serial buffer if it can fit.
-Having issues with missing debug data and printing settings to serial because the characters fill the buffer too fast.
-Possible fix is having an additional ring buffer that's larger than 64bytes to send data without halting program.
-- expanded settings to allow 8 games and 8 ess map options. not all implemented.
-- added generic n64 button map and a yoshi story map because my friend wanted it. <3